 Gladstone Land is a unique REIT.
 Many REITs own physical buildings across various industries like retail or healthcare.
 Gladstone Land, however, owns farmland, as well as vineyards.

 This article will discuss the trust’s prospects and why it could be a valuable stock for diversification and high dividend income.

-Many of its leases are triple-net, meaning the trust receives a steady stream of rental income, while the tenants are also responsible for real estate taxes, insurance, and maintenance expenses.
+Triple-net leases are appealing as the trust receives a steady stream of rental income, while the tenants are responsible for real estate taxes, insurance, and maintenance expenses.
 Some of the trust’s leases also include a revenue-sharing component, based on the crops harvested on the farms.

 Source: Investor Presentation